 Use of social media sites will always be consistent with the council's duty to safeguard children, young people, and vulnerable adults, in accordance with relevant statutory requirements.
-Authorisation is required before posting images of minors, in line with safeguarding procedures.

 Employees using social media sites for business purposes must maintain political neutrality and not indicate individual political opinions.